Olga-Olga/Rent-Car-In-Ukraine/README.md

 # Car Rental in Ukraine

-This project is a website for car rental services in Ukraine.
+This project is a test website for car rental services in Ukraine.
 The website is developed using the React library and allows users to choose from various car brands and rent them.